openstack/ironic/doc/source/install/configure-ipmi.rst

     ``openipmi`` as it relies on error handling options not provided by this tool.

-Please refer to the `ipmitool driver page`_ for information on how to use IPMItool-based drivers.
+Please refer to the :doc:`/admin/drivers/ipmitool` for information on how to use IPMItool-based drivers.

 Validation and troubleshooting
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~